jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 as **extended resources** to allow already available filter/scoring plugins (e.g., `PodFitsResources`, `BalancedAlocation`) to consider bandwidth allocation.

-To tackle latency and bandwidth in the scheduling process, several plugins are proposed in this document,
+To tackle latency and bandwidth in the scheduling process, two plugins are proposed in this document:
-including:
 - `TopologicalSort` (**QueueSort**).
 - `NetworkMinCost` (**Score**).
-- `CheckRiskNodebandwidth` (**Filter**).

 # Motivation